Erik Almqvist: Education and career

+Since October 2019, Almqvist has been editor-in-chief of the media channel Exact24.
+In July 2020, he travelled to Moscow to observe the referendum on changes to the Russian constitution.
+He was presented in the Russian media as a "Swedish election expert."

+He now lives in Budapest, Hungary after moving there in 2013.
+Almqvist stated that the reason for the move was Hungary's "liberal social conservatism and nationalism" and the absence of "the Swedish groove of gender and multiculturalism."

+Political career

 Prior to becoming a member of the Sweden Democratic Youth, Almqvist was first a member of the Young Left and later of the Liberal Youth of Sweden from 1998 to 2004.

 From 2007 to 2010, he was chairman of the Sweden Democratic Youth.
-During this years the membership and activity rise significantly as a result of a more activist approach, which began in the autumn of 2008 when it conducted a square meeting tour against Swedish hostility, during which Almqvist spoke and said that there was a structural hostility against Swedes that was hidden by "the establishment".
+During this years the membership and activity rise significantly as a result of a more activist approach, which began in the autumn of 2008 when it carried out a town square tour against "anti-Swedishness" during which Almqvist spoke and said that there was a structural hostility against Swedes that was hidden by "The Establishment".
 The campaign was marked by widespread and violent counter-demonstrations.
 He has also been the political secretary of the party in Skåne Regional Council.

-On January 17, 2012 Almqvist took office as economic policy spokesman for his party.
+On 17 January 2012 Almqvist took office as economic policy spokesman for his party.
 The former spokesman was criticized for being a weak debater and was replaced.